ErnGusMik/cyber_netwire/README.md

 A work-in-progress online chat application.

+### This branch is for progress regarding the implementation of the Signal protocol!

 ![image](https://github.com/user-attachments/assets/d2cd63f3-0107-45d6-9415-8367a693cb21)

 Cyber Netwire is an online, end-to-end encrypted chat app with similar functions to Discord or Slack.
 Or at least, that's the plan.